Coronavirus Disease 2019

 What Rock County Public Health Department is Doing

 Our team has been receiving regular updates from the Centers for Disease Control and Prevention (CDC) and the Wisconsin Department of Health Services (DHS) since January.
-We have been working to ensure that our emergency preparedness plans, including our pandemic plan, are current and up-to-date.
+As a Public Health Department, we have emergency preparedness plans, including a pandemic plan, that are regularly reviewed and updated to ensure that we are prepared to respond to public health emergencies.
 Here are some key things that we have been doing to keep people safe and healthy:

 - Staying up-to-date on the latest information and guidance.
 Since coronavirus guidance is constantly changing, we attend webinars and receive regular updates from the Wisconsin DHS and the CDC.

-- Helping communities prepare.
-We have been working hard to find and create resources for businesses, schools, individuals, and families to help prepare in the event that coronavirus spreads in our community.
+- Helping communities prepare, respond, cope, and recover.
+We have been working hard throughout this pandemic to find, create, and update resources for businesses, organizations, schools, individuals, and families to help our community during this time.

 - Providing accurate, up-to-date information.
 Follow us on Facebook and Instagram for the latest information.